thegetty/quire-docs/content/documentation/multiformat-output.md

 ### Deploy Your Project on Netlify

 Netlify is an excellent option for deployment.
-You can use it to build a quick preview site or link it to your Github account to automatically generate an updated preview site every time you push changes to your project.
+You can use it to build a quick preview site or link it to your Github account to automatically generate an updated preview every time you push changes to your project.
 You can also use it to host your final project when it's ready to publish.
+Create a Netlify account [here](https://app.netlify.com/signup?_ga=2.167644094.168823645.1615583363-1141534382.1615320952). we recommend signing up through your GitHub or GitLab account.

 #### Manual Deploy

-*This is a great option if you have a small site or want to run a quick preview.
+Manual Deploy is ideal if you have a small site or want to run a quick preview.
 Keep in mind, with this option, you will need to go through the process of rebuilding the site, compressing files, and reuploading to Netlify each time you make an update, which may be burdensome if you have lots of images or larger files.
-For continuous deployment please see [Deploys from GitHub](#continuous-deploys-from-github).*
+For continuous deployment please see [*Continuous Deploy from GitHub*](#continuous-deploys-from-github).

-1. Create a Netlify account [here](https://app.netlify.com/signup?_ga=2.167644094.168823645.1615583363-1141534382.1615320952).
-You have the option to sign-up through GitHub, GitLab, BitBucket, or via your email.

-2. In your Finder navigate to your project and compress the site folder.
+1. Navigate to your project and compress the `site` folder.

-3. to launch a preview of your site, go to Netlify Drop: [https://app.netlify.com/drop](https://app.netlify.com/drop).
-Make sure you are logged in to your account and then drag-and-drop your compressed site folder into the indicated area.
+2. Go to Netlify Drop: [https://app.netlify.com/drop](https://app.netlify.com/drop).
+Make sure you are logged in to your account and then drag-and-drop your compressed `site` folder into the indicated area.

-4. Once the site has been deployed you will be given a default URL to preview your project.
-You can rename this URL by navigating to “Site settings” and changing the site name.
+3. You will be given a default URL to preview your project.
+Rename this URL by navigating to “Site settings” and changing the site name.
 (You also have the option to buy a domain or set-up a domain you already own.)

 If you make further edits to your project and would like to preview them you will need to repeat this process.

-1. Delete the old compressed site folder.
+1. Delete the old compressed `site` folder.

 2. Run `quire site` again (your files will be automatically overwritten.)

-3. Compress the newly updated site folder.
+3. Compress the newly updated `site` folder.

 4. In Netlify, navigate to “Deploys” at the top of the page.
 You will see a blank space that reads, “Need to update your site."
-Simply drag-and-drop the newly compressed site folder here and it will automatically update your link.
+Simply drag-and-drop your new compressed `site` folder here and your link will be automatically updated.

-#### Continuous Deploys from GitHub
+#### Continuous Deploy from GitHub

+By linking GitHub directly to your Netlify account, anytime you merge changes in Github, your preview link will be automatically updated.
+This process requires a few extra steps to get set-up, but will save time in the long run.

-To use this option you will need to create a repository for your project on GitHub, if you haven’t already.
-We recommend using GitHub Desktop to add your repository.
-You can find directions [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-a-repository-from-your-local-computer-to-github-desktop).
+1. If you haven't already, create a repository for your project on GitHub.
+You can find directions [here](/documentation/gitub).

-Next you will need to add two files to your repo: package.json and netlify.toml.
-You can download these two files [here](https://drive.google.com/drive/folders/1aLS2Y0GXNHLLNBin89LJld2xHTk1n0r1?usp=sharing).
-Make sure to save them in your repository as markdown files.
+2. Add the follwoing two files to your repo: `package.json` and `netlify.toml`.
+Download these two files [here](https://drive.google.com/drive/folders/1aLS2Y0GXNHLLNBin89LJld2xHTk1n0r1?usp=sharing).
+Save them in your repository as markdown files and merge them into your repository before proceeding.

-Make sure you are logged into [Netlify](https://app.netlify.com/).
-On the “Team Overview” page you will see a button the right side of the screen that says “Net Site from Git”, click this button.
+3. Log in to [Netlify](https://app.netlify.com/).
+On the “Team Overview” page, click the button that says “New Site from Git.”

-For continuous deployment, you must first “Connect to Git Provider.”
-Choose the GitHub option.
+4. Next you'll want to “Connect to Git Provider.”
+Choose from GitHub or GitLab.

-If you see “no repositories found” you will be prompted to configure Netlify on GitHub.
-Click this button.
+5. If you see “no repositories found” you will be prompted to configure Netlify on GitHub.
+Follow the prompts.

-You will be asked if you would like to install Netlify.
-Click on your GitHub user name.
-You have the choice to install for all repositories or only select repositories.
-This is a personal preference.
-Now click the green button for install.
-If you have multiple repositories, find the one for this particular project on the list.
-The owner will be your Netlify user name
-For a branch to deploy, it should be master, main, or choose a specific branch you are working on.
-Under Basic build settings for “build command,” it should be` npm run build` and for “publish directory” it should be “site directory”
-Hit Deploy Site
+6. Once install is complete, choose the repository you would like to preview.

+7. Set the "build command" as `npm run build` and the "publish directory" as `site`.

-Depending on the size of your project, this may take a few moments.
+8. Hit "Deploy Site."
+You will see a note that says "site deploy in progress" (depending on the size of your project, this may take a few moments.)
+Follow along with the build process (and check for errors) by navigating to "Publication Deploys" and scrolling down to the "Deploy Log".

-You may want to go into site settings and update the URL where it says “change site name”
+9. You will be given a default URL to preview your project.
+You can rename this URL by navigating to “Site settings” and changing the site name.
+(You also have the option to buy a domain or set-up a domain you already own.)

+10. Should you need to make any updates to your site, simply merge the changes and Netlify will automatically update your preview link.
+You can check "Production Deploys" in the site overview section to these track changes.

+{{< q-class "box tip" >}}
+- Now that you have linked Netlify to your Github account, when you go to merge your next pull request you will see notifications about Netlify testing the site.
+If the checks pass, you can click the bottom-most link which will automatically bring you to a preview of your site.
+If the checks fail, there may be broken links, incorrect YAML, or other issues with your project files.
+You will be able to make corrections prior to merging the pull request.
+{{< /q-class >}}